mfalam2/ichs/README.md

 # Iteratively compressed Hamiltonian simulation
-Simple noiseless, statevector simulator implementing Hamiltonian simulation with iterative compression.
+An implementation of Hamiltonian simulation with iterative compression.
+The algorithm runs on a simple, noiseless statevector simulator written in JAX.